viktoraxen/simclr/README.md

 The ResNet9 network used is defined in `src/network.py`.

-The network starts with an upscaling to 32 feature dimensions using a 5x5 convolutional kernel, followed by three sets of three basic convolution blocks with residual connections.
+It starts with an upscaling to 32 feature dimensions using a 5x5 convolutional kernel, followed by three sets of three basic convolution blocks with residual connections.
 The last set outputs a feature map of shape `[128, 8, 8]`, which is converted to a `128`-dimensional feature vector through average pooling.

 ### Evaluation

-The trained network is evaluated by training a small classification head with one 128 neuron wide hidden layer, with a ReLU activation, trained using the cross-entropy loss.
+Evaluation was done by training a small classification head with one 128 neuron wide hidden layer, with a ReLU activation, trained using the cross-entropy loss.

 ### Results

-The currently best achieved accuracy by the classifier head is **76.81 %**
+Best achieved accuracy (so far) by the classifier head is **76.81 %**

-The used ResNet had a contrastive loss of **1.1987**
+The used backbone ResNet had a contrastive loss of **1.1987**

+#### Visualizations